Connected Early Childhood Pathway

 Study with us

 Enrol in our online Bachelor of Education (Birth to Five Years).
-Start study in Session 1 2026 and finish your degree in as little as 18 months (includes study during our summer session) or up to two years.
+While the Connected Early Childhood Pathway is designed to be completed in two years, you can complete the degree in as little as 18 months (includes study during summer session).

 Step 3